The Natural Solution to Kidney Failure in Dogs Involves Removing the Cause, Feeding A Fresh Diet, Adding Some Bits and Getting the Teeth Clean!

 Fresh Eggs: Add eggs, they’re great, easy to digest protein, highly recommended.
 Use mainly egg whites, one yolk per 3 eggs maximum.

 Vitamin A: Lubricates the kidneys and can be found in the local health shop.
 Recommended dose for dogs is 100–200 IU (international units)/kg body weight (BW) per day.
 This measurement will be displayed on the back of the bottle.
 Up to 90% of excess vitamin A is stored in the liver, so be aware of requirements and do not exceed the stated dose.
+Find plain Vitamin A powder on Amazon.

 Vitamin C (acidic): As the blood becomes quite alkaline with kidney disease, it will help balance the blood’s pH levels.
 Vitamin C is also a natural diuretic, enhancing the flow of liquids through the kidneys.
 Great vitamin C additions include parsley, juniper berries and good old cranberries, get them in there).
 Include around 100-200 mg of Vitamin C per kg of BW per day.
+Find plain Vitamin C Powder on Amazon.

 Herbs: There are lots of herbs that boost kidney function, such as green tea, kelp, Gluten free brewers yeast or alfalfa.
 For more herbal suggestions check out the top 5 herbs that aid and repair kidney function.